StevenBlack/vocab/README.md

 ### gudgeon
 An easy mark, someone who is duped without effort.
-The guys who play three-card monte on the street are just waiting for a gudgeon to come along so they can beat him and make a quick twenty bucks.
-Though the word sounds a bit archaic, it has a nice lumbering sound.
-Also a metal pivot—see pintle.

-### gullible
-Often misused, this isn't really a word.
-It's not in the dictionary.
-(Got ya'!
-Sorry, but we couldn't resist!)
+Also, especially on boats: a metal pivot for a pintle.

 ### gunkhole
-Though it sounds like a noun, this word is really a verb which means to sail slowly along a coastline, stopping along the way in quiet ports.
-To gunkhole down the East Coast to the Florida Keys would make a very relaxing vacation, provided you're not the type who gets seasick.
+To sail slowly along a coastline, stopping along the way in quiet ports.

 ### gunwale
 The top of the side of a boat (where the rail might be).
-Especially used in referring to small boats such as canoes.
-Originally used to describe the place where you'd rest your gun (probably for shooting fish, or some other sporting activity).

 ### Gurwinder's Third Paradox